And we're back, Rushland Boy here on the Excellence in Broadcasting Network.

 Be right back.

-And we are back, Rush Limbaugh here at the Limbaugh Institute for advanced conservative studies, and is always having more fun than a human being should be allowed to have.
+And as always, having more fun than a human being should be allowed to have.

-I need to make a a little asterisk point when I mentioned that the price of jet fuel at LaGuardia at the at the private jet terminal is $8.08.
+When I mentioned that the price of jet fuel at LaGuardia at the private jet terminal is $8.08, that's way above average.

-The landing fees for private aircraft at LaGuardia are just prohibitively, they just don't want you going there.
+The landing fees for private aircraft at LaGuardia are just prohibitively.

 They'll let you in there.

-And but a lot of people like it because it's so damn close to the city.
+But a lot of people like it because it's so damn close to the city.

 You just come across Triborough Bridge and you're in.

-Hello and welcome to the EIB network, sir.
+Hello, and welcome to the EIB Network, sir.

 Hello.

-Hey, happy cigar smoking uh conservative dittoes.
+Hey, happy cigar smoking conservative dittos.

 Thank you, sir, very much.

-Yeah, I'm just curious, I got a two-part question.
+I got a two-part question.

-This is this is an excellent point.
+This is an excellent point.

-I am I unfortunately am not sufficiently informed and educated on the workings of these futures markets, the commodities market to answer your question.
+I unfortunately am not sufficiently informed and educated on the workings of these futures markets, the commodities market to answer your question.

-Okay, so the uh Ahmadinizad.
+Okay, so the Ahmadinezad.

-Ahmed Dinizad, Iran, do you know Iran has the largest oil refinery in the world?
+Ahmadinezad, Iran, do you know Iran has the largest oil refinery in the world?

-Markets royaled.
+Markets roiled.

-If Ahmadineizad wants to raise the price of oil again, all he's got to do is the great Satan of the United States, if we're attacked, we're nuking somebody.
+If Ahmedineizad wants to raise the price of oil again, all he's got to do is the great Satan of the United States.

-Speculators go nuts.
+Oh, no, speculators go nuts.

-And this is not just in the speculators' market.
+And this is not just in the speculators market.

 Do you not get a little tired of every time some single economic report comes out on the supply of chickens and the stock market?

-Oh, go, no, and the stock market sell off and the way this stuff is explained defies common sense to me.
+And the way this stuff is explained defies common sense to me.

-The way these the stock market works, or the futures market, I do have a little blurb here that just cleared the Wall Street Journal wire.
+I do have a little blurb here that just cleared the Wall Street Journal wire.

 The surge in food and energy prices is being driven by constrained supply and growing demand in developing countries rather than an investment bubble, according to the majority of economists in the latest Wall Street Journal forecasting survey.

-Uh, and then they're basically absolving from blame the speculators.
+And they're basically absolving from blame the speculators.

-They are saying, the journal survey says that most economists say food and energy prices uh and the surge in those prices is not due to speculators, but rather the old standbys of supply and demand.
+They are saying, the journal survey says that most economists say food and energy prices and the surge in those prices is not due to speculators, but rather the old standbys of supply and demand.

 The supply, that's an interesting thing.